-Bird ringing in the Vransko Lake Nature Park is carried out continuously since 2001, when the summer ornithological camp started.
-The Ornithological camp was established by the Croatian Ornithological Society in collaboration with the Public Institution Vransko Lake Nature Park.
+2001: the ornithological camp on Vransko jezero was founded by the Croatian Ornithological Society (HOD) in cooperation with the Public Institution Vransko jezero Nature Park.

 2004: the work of ornithologists at Vransko jezero was significantly improved and expanded.
 The permanent ornithological station “Vransko jezero” was built, which created excellent conditions for the continuous organization of the ornithological camp.

 2015: the camp is coordinated by the Ornithological Society “Brgljez Kamenjar”, which gathers amateur and professional ornithologists, authorized to ring birds by the Institute of Ornithology of the Croatian Academy of Sciences and Arts (HAZU).